ZackS13/Respiratory_screen/README.md

 The script produces four CSV files as output.

 The first two tables are for chart review ("stratified_patient_list.csv" and "random_patient_list.csv").
 The random_patient_list is of 100 patients and includes the patient_ID and the COVID_date.
-The stratified_patient_list.csv includes 130 patients (10 from each label) and includes their identifier, the respiratory label that flagged them as a potential respiratory symptom case, and the date of COVID:
+The stratified_patient_list.csv includes 130 patients (10 from each label) and includes their identifier, the respiratory label that flagged the specific as a potential respiratory symptom case, and the date of COVID.
+Below is a sample of the "stratified_patient_list":

 | patient_ID| label| COVID_date |
 | ------ | ------ | ------ |